MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **AppType** - The type of the container, from which logs are emitted.

-- **BridgeInstanceId** -  A unique ID given to the office windows app instance, used to corelate all the events from a single app session.
+- **BridgeInstanceId** -  A unique ID given to the Office windows app instance, used to corelate all the events from a single app session.
 We can't derive any PII from this ID.

 - **Count** - Count of the installed apps.